-Supplemental nutrition assistance program (SNAP) refers to a food assistance program that is administered, at the federal level, by the United States department of agriculture, and was formerly known as the food stamp program.
+Supplemental nutrition assistance program (SNAP) refers to a food assistance program that is administered, at the federal level, by the United States Department of Agriculture (USDA), and was formerly known as the food stamp program.
 SNAP and other successor programs are identified below as “benefit(s)”.

-Benefit eligible products are exempt from retail sales tax when purchased with benefits issued by the U.S. Department of Agriculture (USDA).
+Benefit eligible products are exempt from retail sales tax when purchased with benefits issued by the USDA.

 Purchases are frequently paid for with a combination of benefits and cash.
-Benefits should be applied towards the purchases of taxable and nontaxable items so that the benefits are first applied to pay for the otherwise taxable products.
+Benefits should be applied to pay for the nonexempt eligible items first.

 - A customer makes a $30 purchase consisting of: